chitransh819/autowire/README.md

 )
 ```

+This means each identity gets up to `120` requests per `60` seconds.

 ## Authentication

-Auth is configured once at app creation.
-Routes do not need to repeat auth code.
+Autowire auth is configured once when creating the app.
+Route files do not need
+to repeat auth checks.

-Autowire supports two styles:
+Autowire supports:

-- simple static credentials for small internal tools
+- API token auth
+- JWT bearer auth
+- login/password auth that issues JWTs
-- resolver callbacks for real apps where every requester has their own API token
+- database-backed resolver callbacks for real users

-  or their own login/password stored in a database
+If multiple auth modes are enabled, any valid mode can authenticate the request.

-### API Token
+### API Token Auth For Real Users

-For production apps, use `api_token_resolver` so every requester can have their
+Use `api_token_resolver` when every requester has their own API token.
-own token.

 ```python
 from autowire import AuthConfig, create_app, get_database